chmlee/ream-doc-v2/docs/Contribution/Note.md

 2. Microsoft controls my data.
 If I purchase Microsoft 365 service, I am buying the *subscription*, not the actual programmes.
 Once I stop renewing my subscription, my datasets and documentations may not render or work properly.
-Granted, the subscription is not super expensive, and Microsoft is not [Gaussian Inc.](https://www.nature.com/articles/429231a), but the fact that I have to pay an annual fee just to properly access my files make me wonder whether or not I actually own the files.
 My ideal solution should be [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 3. Microsoft Excel comes with many wonderful functionalities, most of which I do not use.